Nuthatch-Inc/SignalShow-Java/BUGS.md

 ## Active Bugs

 - ID: BUG-002
-- Title: Cross-correlation demo has backwards input order
+- Title: Cross-correlation notation inconsistency with Roger Easton's textbook
 - Status: resolved
 - Reported by: Roger Easton Jr
 - Date: 2024-12-03
 - Environment: All platforms, all versions
-- Description: The cross-correlation demo appeared to compute the operation backwards because the input functions were passed to the demo in the wrong order.
-The cross-correlation operation itself is mathematically correct, but the demo should have the first selected function slide along the second.
+- Description: The cross-correlation implementation followed the Wikipedia/Wolfram Alpha convention, but needed to be changed to match the notation used in Roger Easton's textbook.
+After a Zoom meeting on 2025-11-01, it was determined that the software was mathematically correct according to standard references, but used the opposite operand order from Roger's preferred notation.
+Both the binary operation (CorrelateOp) and the demo visualization were updated for consistency with the textbook.
 - Steps to reproduce:
   1. Load two functions f1 and f2
-  2. Open cross-correlation demo
+  2. Compute cross-correlation using binary operation menu
-  3. Select functions and observe behavior
+  3. Compare with expected result from Roger's textbook notation
-- Expected behavior: First selected function should slide along the second
+- Expected behavior: Cross-correlation should follow Roger Easton's textbook notation
-- Actual behavior: Second selected function slides along the first (backwards)
+- Actual behavior: Cross-correlation followed Wikipedia/Wolfram Alpha notation (opposite operand order)
 - Logs / stacktrace: N/A
-- Temporary workaround: Swap the order of function selection in the demo
+- Temporary workaround: None - required systematic code changes
-- Notes / PR: Initially misdiagnosed as an issue with CombineOpsRule.java.
-After testing, determined the operation itself was correct.
-Fixed in ConvolveDemoSetup.java by swapping input1 and input2 when calling getDemo() for correlation (line 135).
-Changed from `getDemo( input1, input2, false, correlateOp, ...)` to `getDemo( input2, input1, false, correlateOp, ...)`.
-Date resolved: 2025-10-31
+- Notes / PR: Investigation history: Initially attempted fix in CombineOpsRule.java (reverted).
+Then swapped inputs in ConvolveDemoSetup.java for correlation demo.
+After Zoom meeting with Roger on 2025-11-01, determined that coordinated changes were needed to both CorrelateOp.java (the operation) and the demo files.
+Fixed by swapping operands in CorrelateOp.create() method and removing the input swap in ConvolveDemoSetup.java.
+This ensures consistency between the binary operation and the demo visualization while matching Roger's textbook notation.
+Date resolved: 2025-11-01

 ---